Cadets (youth program): United Kingdom and British Overseas Territories

 In the United Kingdom, the cadet forces are the Community Cadet Forces, Combined Cadet Force and the Volunteer Cadet Corps.

-Other cadet organisations include Police Cadets, and St John Ambulance Cadets.
+Other cadet organisations include Police Cadets, and St John Ambulance Cadets and Fire Cadets.

 Cadet corps in British Overseas Territories have generally been independent of the cadet forces operating in the UK.
 The Bermuda Cadet Corps (disbanded in 2012 and replaced with Junior Leaders of the Royal Bermuda Regiment) was originally administered along with approved cadet corps in the British Isles by the War Office, but did not go on to form part of the Army Cadet Force or the Army Section of the Combined Cadet Force.
 The Bermuda Sea Cadet Corps is actually part of the Sea Cadet Corps.
 The Bermuda Police Service junior Police Cadets programme is for secondary school students (the modifier "Junior" being necessary to distinguish the programme from the Police Cadet programme for young adults studying at the Bermuda College, which functions as a path of entry into the service).
 Other cadet corps currently operating in British Overseas Territories include the Anguilla Cadet Corps, the Cayman Islands Cadet Corps, the Gibraltar Cadet Force and 2 Overseas (Gibraltar) Squadron, Air Training Corps (ATC), the Montserrat Secondary School Cadet Corps (now including a Sea Cadet Detachment), the Turks and Caicos Islands Cadet Corps, and the Virgin Islands Cadet Corps.

 United States

 Youth cadet organisations in the United States include the American Cadet Alliance, the California Cadet Corps, the United States Naval Sea Cadet Corps, the Young Marines and the Civil Air Patrol.
-Students enrolled in military-themed secondary education academies or school programs, like the Junior Reserve Officers' Training Corps, are also referred to as cadets.
+Students enrolled in military-themed secondary education academies or school programs, like the California Cadet Corps and the Junior Reserve Officers' Training Corps, are also referred to as cadets.
+The oldest and precursor program of the United States is the California Cadet Corps.